Introduction and aims for pupil premium students

 We aim for pupil premium students to thrive socially and to be able to access the full entitlement of additional opportunities offered by the academy.

 We have researched the barriers to educational success within our community, all of which are prominent barriers for the majority of Pupil Premium students.
+Pupil Premium funding is used to support any activity that will directly address these barriers.
 Our philosophy and ethos, underpinning our holistic approach, guides all of our work with our students.
-Prominent barriers specific to our community include a lack of ‘road map’, some evidence of parental passivity, lack of self-confidence and a lack of people precedent.
-Pupil Premium funding is used to support any activity that will directly address these barriers.

-Priorities for 2019-20 - Please note this will be updated in-year
+Priorities for 2021-22 – please note this will be updated in-year

-To address the barriers to learning that our Pupil Premium Students face:
+To address the barriers to learning that our Pupil Premium Students face including:

 Attendance / Punctuality